-We're happy to announce that it is time to ask your help to test Ubuntu Touch OTA-11!
-OTA-11 is slated to release on Wednesday, October 23, 2019.
-Until then, we need to make sure it's ready to go!
+I'm happy to announce that it is time to ask for your help in testing Ubuntu Touch OTA-18!
+This is slated for release on Wednesday, July 14, 2021.
+Before then, we need to make sure it's ready to go!

 How can I test?

-We want to ensure that every release we ship is better than the previous, so we're looking to our entire community to help us with QA (Quality Assurance) of OTA-11.
+We want to ensure that every release we ship is better than the previous one, so we're looking to our entire community to help us with the QA (Quality Assurance) of OTA-18.

-We've prepared a GitHub Project for OTA-11 QA which lists the issues we'd like your feedback on.
+We've prepared a GitHub Project for OTA-18 QA which lists the issues we'd like your feedback on.
 The QA column lists issues which do not have complete test results.
 The Done column lists issues which, thanks to our efforts here, are confirmed as fixed.
-The In Progress column lists issues which are not fixed, or where the fix introduces a severe negative side effect.
+The In Progress column lists issues which are either not fixed or where the fix has a severe negative side effect.
 The goal at the end of this is to have every issue in the Done column.

 We're interested in hearing your feedback on everything in the QA column.
 We want to know:

-- Is the issue fixed in your testing?
+* Does the issue appear fixed in your testing?

-- Did you notice any side effects to the change as it is listed in the issue or Pull Request?
+* Did you notice any side effects of the change as it is listed in the issue or Pull Request?